JPIAMRCOINCIDE/MicrobialGenomics/_episodes/87_Phylogenetic_trees_from_a_superalignment.md

 - "Compare the tree with the gene absence presence tree"
 - "Colour the tree with annotation data"
 keypoints:
-- "A tree can be generated from a combined set of proteins for better resolution"
+- "A tree can be generated from a combined set of proteins for better resolution.
+More proteins = more resolution"
 ---

 ## Building a super alignment tree